 Are you in denial about what happens to your skin when it encounters sun damage?
 The redness, the pain, the peeling, sunburn blisters- you may think it's just a few days of discomfort and that a sunburn treatment should do the trick, but this is not the case.

 The truth is a person's risk for melanoma – the most serious form of skin cancer – doubles if she or he has had five or more sunburns in their life (1).
 To understand why sunburns are so dangerous you need to ask yourself "what is a sunburn?"
 So let's take a closer look at what happens to your skin when you burn, and why you should always wear a broad spectrum sunscreen.

-Any tan or redness is a clear sign that UV radiation (from the natural sun or artificial sun beds) has damaged the genetic material (DNA) in your skin cells.
-You don’t have to have a severe sunburn to cause UV damage to the skin.
+What causes a sunburn?
+Any tan or redness is a clear sign that UV radiation (from the natural sun or artificial sun from a tanning bed) has damaged the genetic material (DNA) in your skin cells.
+You don't have to have a severe sunburn to cause UV damage to the skin.
 Any damage can lead to skin cancer, which is the most common type of cancer in the United States.

-The symptoms of pain you feel from a sunburn is your body’s attempt to repair the damage caused by the burn (2).
-Sunburn peeling, sunburn blisters, and sunburn itch are all signs you’ve caused severe damage to your skin.
-Not only does this greatly increase your risk for deadly melanoma, but this leads to faster aging.
-UV damage is responsible for 90% of visible age signs (like wrinkles) that appear on your face, so remember that next time you think about tanning.
+The signs and symptoms of a sunburn usually manifest as pain and are your body's attempt to repair the damage caused by the burn (2).
+Sunburn peeling, sunburn blisters, and sunburn itch are all signs you've caused severe damage to your skin.

 The peeling often associated with severe sunburns is your body's way of getting rid of the damaged cells.
 This is necessary because sun damaged cells are at risk of becoming cancerous.
 Even though new layers of skin form, some damage remains, and there can be an increased risk of skin cancer (2).